ErikPohl-Lot49-Projects/Erik-Pohl-Repo/python/JSONQuery/readme.md

 # JSON Query Tool

+** weekend of Nov 17 ** I will be converting this to a class during the weekend

 _Imagine you are handling a sufficient amount of JSON input data._

 The data has a bevy of keys, including deeply nested keys.